DSCR Loans, South Carolina

 Loan range $55K to $5M.
 Sized to the deal.
 An entry-level Spartanburg or Florence purchase is funded the same way as a premium Mount Pleasant or Hilton Head hold.

 Rates and pricing.
-May 2026 indicative rate range is approximately 7.00 to 8.50 percent on a 30-year fixed, depending on FICO band, LTV, and DSCR.
+As of June 2026, DSCR rates start at 5.8 percent on a 30-year fixed, depending on FICO band, LTV, and DSCR.
 Origination is typically 1 to 2 points.
 Pinnacle quotes terms in writing before any application fee, and you can model scenarios first on the PFN loan calculator.

-Close in 14 to 21 days.
-Standard close is 14 to 21 business days.
+Close in 20 to 30 days.
+Standard close is 20 to 30 days.
 The most common South Carolina-specific bottleneck is coastal wind and flood insurance binding on Grand Strand, Charleston-coast, and Hilton Head files, plus condo and villa warrantability review on the coast.
 Order insurance and the condo questionnaire early on coastal files.

 South Carolina is regional, and different metros suit different strategies.
 Pinnacle has financed deals across the markets below.
 The ranges shown are typical recent activity; the appraisal and the actual rent comps decide every deal, and every figure is underwritten at the 6 percent non-owner-occupied assessment ratio.